Knowledge Bridger: Towards Training-free Missing Modality Completion: Related Work

 \subsection{Conditional Generation}

-Conditional generation involves the creation of new data samples based on specific input data or attributes, allowing models to produce outputs tailored to given prompts or features.
+Conditional generation creates new data samples based on specific inputs, enabling models to generate tailored outputs.
 Early foundational work in this area includes Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} and Variational Autoencoders (VAEs) \cite{kingma2013auto}, with notable advancements such as conditional GANs \cite{mirza2014conditional} and Conditional VAEs (CVAEs) \cite{sohn2015learning}.
 Recent progress has introduced diffusion models \cite{song2020denoising, li2022diffusion, ruiz2023dreambooth}, which have demonstrated the ability to generate more realistic content, as exemplified by systems like DALL-E \cite{ramesh2021zero} and Stable Diffusion \cite{podell2023sdxl}.
-Zhang \textit{et al.} introduce ControlNet \cite{zhang2023adding}, which significantly enhances user control over generated content by utilizing detailed, structured prompts.
+ControlNet \cite{zhang2023adding} further improves user control.
 The key distinction between these approaches and our method lies in their respective objectives.
-While the former focuses on generating \textbf{diverse content} in response to prompts, Our method goes beyond this goal by requiring the model to understand interactions between modalities to \textbf{accurately} complete \textbf{missing content}.
+Unlike these approaches, which focus on diverse content generation, our method emphasizes understanding modality interactions to \textbf{accurately} complete \textbf{missing content}.